GSA/piv-guides/pages/template-2.md

 **Alerts, Warnings, and Information Blocks**

-Use the Alert, Warning, or Information Block formatting to highlight specific information in your Page.
+Use the Alert, Warning, Success, or Information Block formatting to highlight specific information in your Page.

-{% include alert-info.html heading = "Before starting a new Guide, please review the _Contributing.md_ page!" content="The _Contributing.md_ page provides terms and conditions and other important instructions." %}

-**FIND FORMAT FOR WARNING, ALERT, AND SUCCESS - CHANGE ALL BELOW TO SAME FORMAT**

 * **Warning Blocks**

+{% include alert-warning.html heading = "Important Warning Title!" content="Important warning text." %}

 This text will appear as a **warning flag**, which is a yellow banner on the website.
-(The ">" symbol and the coded line directly underneath the text will create the formatting for this flag.)
 Warning flags can be used for notifications, such as when a user should skip a certain procedure.
-{:class="warning"}

 * **Alerts for Notifications or Problems**

+{% include alert-notification.html heading = "Important Alert Notification or Problem Title!" content="Important notification or problem text." %} <!--Is this correct?
+I couldn't find any template or page where this was used as an example to bring in here.-->

 This text will appear as an **alert flag**, which is a red banner on the website.
 Alert flags may be used for notifications, such as common problems that may occur.
-{:class="alert"}

 * **Information Alerts**

+{% include alert-info.html heading = "Important Information Title!" content="Information information text." %}
-This text will appear as **informational flag**, which is a green banner on the website.
+This text will appear as a green banner, for an "informational" message.
 Information flags can be used for notifications such as useful links or helpful tips.
-{:class="info"}

-* **Success Alerts** **BLUE BANNER??**
+* **Success Alerts**

+{% include alert-success.html heading = "Important Success Title!" content="Important success text." %}

-This text will appear as **success flag**, which is a **blue?** banner on the website.
-These flags are used to let the user know they succeeded when carrying out a step or action.
+This text will appear as **success flag**, which is a blue banner on the website.
+These flags are used to let the user know they succeeded when carrying out a step or action. <!--Is this correct?
+I couldn't find any template or page where this was used as an example to bring in here.-->

 **Links to Other Documents**